Codeception/codeception.github.com/docs/04-FunctionalTests.md

 ### External URLs

 Functional tests cannot access external URLs, just URLs within your project.
-You can use Guzzle to open external URLs.
+You can use PhpBrowser to open external URLs.

 ### Shared Memory